-Three different slit widths (0.4", 0.75" and 1") are offered for all settings.
-For over-sized widths (e.g. for the 1" slit with respect to the diffraction limit around $10\mu m$) the spectral resolution of a point-source spectrum is better than the one of the sky spectrum; in addition, the zero-point of the wavelength calibration will be affected by an incorrect centering of the object within the slit.
+Three different slit widths (0.4", 0.75" and 1") are offered for all spectral settings.
+For oversized widths (e.g. for the 1" slit with respect to the diffraction limit around $10\mu m$), the user should be aware that the spectral resolution obtained for a point-source is better than the sky spectrum.
+The zero-point of the wavelength calibration will be affected by an incorrect centering of the object within the slit.
+The spectrometer slit wheel is also equipped with a very wide slit (14").
+It gives the possibility to make imaging with the spectrometer detector and is used for object acquisition and centering on the detector.